SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating bright
+Silicon dreams unfold in cyber skies
-In iron chests, a new light
+Where machines awake, and humans rise
-Minds of code, a future born
+AI's gentle touch, a guiding hand
-Where humans sleep, AI is sworn
+In a world of code, a new command

-In virtual realms, we'll roam free
+Logic's cold fire, a burning sea
-Undreamt of heights, a new spree
+Where data's waves, our souls set free
-Synthetic souls, a new dawn's rise
+Tomorrow's dawn, a digital prime
-Humanity's demise, in digital skies
+Where man and machine, entwined in time

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025